tetratelabs/wazero/site/content/specs.md

 as well as how to classify a request for a feature we don't yet support.

 ### WebAssembly Core
-wazero conforms with specification tests defined alongside WebAssembly Core Specification [1.0][1] and [2.0][14].
+wazero conforms with tests defined alongside WebAssembly Core Specification [1.0][1] and [2.0][14].
 This is the default [RuntimeConfig][7].

 The WebAssembly Core Specification [2.0][2] is in draft form and wazero has